Broken Intel ME, apparently after a BIOS update

 ME: GET FW VERSION message failed

 Next I decided to try official Intel utilities.
 My CPU is i5-2430M, north bridge is Sandy Bridge-MB IMC and south bridge is Cougar Point HM65.
-From that I’ve concluded that I need ME System Tools v7, which I downloaded from a neighboring thread by @plutomaniac.
+From that I’ve concluded that I need ME System Tools v7, which I downloaded from the neighboring thread by @plutomaniac.

 Then I tried to use MEInfoWin64 and got this (running under Windows 7 x64, with Administrator privileges):